JasonBock/AdventOfCode2024/docs/notes.md

 More ideas:

-Maybe we change `Map` to `ImmutableDictionary<Position, MapItemType>`.
+DONE - Maybe we change `Map` to `ImmutableDictionary<Position, MapItemType>`.
 Because we're going to do so many search on where things are (or aren't), using that as the key may speed things up.

-`public enum MapItemType { Start, End, Wall }`
+DONE - `public enum MapItemType { Start, End, Wall }`

 We also keep a list of previous junction visits: what the position is, what the direction is, and what the cost is.
 Call it a `Junction`.
 This is "global" for the entire search, just like the map is, but it's dynamic (probably a `HashSet<Junction>`).